Noise and recoil. Isn't rifle shooting supposed to be a pleasurable activity?

 I used one for 10 years on everything from roe to Red and was always satisfied.
 Bullets are available from 85 grains to 160 grains, so there’s plenty of choice, but I tended to use 140-grain bullets for everything.
 This saved having to re-zero the rifle constantly.
 If fox were a regular requirement, then perhaps 120-129 grain bullets at higher velocity would be a better all-round choice.

 There are also a couple of cartridges based on the .243/.308 case which are serious contenders for this job.

-First is the .260 Remington, which has similar ballistics to the 6.5×55 and would be an equally good choice were it not for the fact that I have heard reports, both here and in America, of accuracy problems.
+First is the .260 Remington, which has similar ballistics to the 6.5×55 and would be an equally good choice were it not for the fact that I have heard reports, both here and in the USA, of accuracy problems.

-Then we come to the 7mm-08, which is deservedly popular and a most excellent deer cartridge.
+We come to the 7mm-08.
+This is popular with good reason and is an excellent deer cartridge.
 It drives bullets of 140 grains at around 2,900 feet per second – and lighter ones even faster!

 Very similar, and a good choice for the more traditionally minded, is the 7mm Mauser, also called the 7×57 or .275 Rigby.

 If our featured reader tries out any of these cartridges he should find he gets the performance he wants with minimal trauma if he fires a well-designed rifle of the right weight, fitted with a sound moderator.